fischerf/relatelang/README.md

 - **Decision-Making Systems**: Using goals and conditions to dynamically adjust program behavior.

-### 5.1 Advantages of RelateScript for an LLM
+### 5.1 Advantages of RelateLang for an LLM
-1. **Clarity and Precision**: RelateScript is clearly structured, with defined rules and terms.
+1. **Clarity and Precision**: RelateLang is clearly structured, with defined rules and terms.
 This reduces the ambiguity often found in natural language and ensures that the LLM correctly interprets the intended meaning.

-2. **Clear Relationships and Conditions**: The declarative structure of RelateScript is particularly suited to explicitly formulate connections and conditions.
+2. **Clear Relationships and Conditions**: The declarative structure of RelateLang is particularly suited to explicitly formulate connections and conditions.
 This can help an LLM draw conclusions or coordinate sequential steps.

-3. **Reduced Interpretation**: Since RelateScript is based on a logical grammar, the "interpretation work" for an LLM is often easier.
+3. **Reduced Interpretation**: Since RelateLang is based on a logical grammar, the "interpretation work" for an LLM is often easier.
 It requires less contextual understanding of the language itself and can focus on the instructions.

-### 5.2 Limitations of RelateScript Compared to Natural Language
+### 5.2 Limitations of RelateLang Compared to Natural Language
 1. **Comprehensibility and Accessibility**: For many users, natural language is more intuitive and easier to use, as it requires no specific structure or defined syntax.
 This is an advantage when the instructions for the LLM are created by non-programmers.

-2. **Flexibility and Expressiveness**: Natural language is much more flexible and can convey complex, nuanced instructions that are harder to express in a highly structured system like RelateScript.
+2. **Flexibility and Expressiveness**: Natural language is much more flexible and can convey complex, nuanced instructions that are harder to express in a highly structured system like RelateLang.
 Examples include metaphors, vague terms, or context descriptions common in human communication.

 3. **Processing Capability of LLMs**: Modern LLMs like GPT-4 are designed to understand natural language and process it contextually.
 They are often already capable of interpreting complex instructions without requiring a formalized language.
-In many cases, LLMs understand natural language accurately enough, so RelateScript offers fewer advantages.
+In many cases, LLMs understand natural language accurately enough, so RelateLang offers fewer advantages.

 ---